Brian Paddick proposes London 'early bird' fares

-Mr Paddick's one-hour bus ticket would allow people to "hop on and off" as many times as necessary within an hour, he said.'New approach'
+Mr Paddick's one-hour bus ticket would allow people to "hop on and off" as many times as necessary within an hour, he said.

 His early bird fares would reward passengers who start their journeys before the morning rush hour and reduce peak volume, he added.

 He said that part-time travel cards would help low earners who travel less frequently.